project-chip/connectedhomeip/docs/guides/esp32/factory_data.md

     -   Supported locales
     -   Supported calendar types
     -   Supported modes
-        -   Note: Size of label should be less than 64 and `\0` is being added at last.
+        -   Note: As per spec at max size of label should be 64 and `\0` will be added at the end.

 ### Configuration Options